 - Improved customer satisfaction

-What is Process Improvement Tools?
+What are Process Improvement Tools?

 Process improvement tools provide organizations with systematic methods to understand processes better and implement process improvement techniques.
 The 3 main categories of process improvement tools are: